 Best practices

-Use structured language: Format your rules with bullets, numbered lists, and Markdown.
+Use a structured format: Use bullets, numbered lists, and Markdown format to format your rules.
 These formats are easier for Lingma to understand than long paragraphs.

-Provide examples: Including "good code examples" (Do's) in your rules helps the model better understand your intent.
+Provide examples: Including "Do" examples of good code in your rules greatly helps the model understand your intent.

-Iterate and optimize: After you create a rule, test its effectiveness with actual code generation and Q&A. Continuously iterate on and optimize your rule descriptions based on the model's feedback.
+Iterate and optimize: After creating a rule, test its effectiveness through actual code generation and Q&A. Continuously iterate and optimize your rule descriptions based on the model's feedback.

-For more information about best practices for system prompts, see the Lingma rule library.
+For best practices on system prompts, see the Lingma Rule Library.